h3abionet/h3agwas/meta/README.md

 This section describes a pipeline in devlopment, purpose of this pipeline is to do a meta analysis with a various format files.Our script, *meta-assoc.nf* takes as input various GWAS results files and `rsid` to do a metanalysis with METAL, GWAMA and Metasoft

 ### Installation
-need python3, METAL, GWAMA, MR-MEGA and MetaSoft
+need python3, METAL (last version : https://github.com/statgen/METAL), GWAMA, MR-MEGA and MetaSoft (one version is available on utils/bin/)

 ### Running
 The pipeline is run: `nextflow run meta-assoc.nf`